mhlabs/tech-blog/cart-cam/post.md

-# Building a hand written shopping list interpretor for MatHem.se
+_MatHem is Sweden’s leading independent online grocery shop, with a distribution network reaching over 50% of Swedish households and a strong brand built over the past ten years.

+This post is covering an experiment we've built as is (so far) not a service we provide_

 Using your fingers to type on a keyboard or phone when searching for things to buy is the assumed most efficient way to shop online.
 Along came voice assistants a few years ago as a good alternative to the screen.

-I think there's a good point in minimising pulling the phone up form the pocket and in my family we have a habit of using old fashioned hand written shopping lists that, when it's time to place the order, we type into the search bar at [Mathem](mathem.se).
+I think there's a good point in minimizing pulling the phone up from our pockets and in my family we have a habit of using old fashioned hand written shopping lists that, when it's time to place the order, we type into the search bar at [Mathem](mathem.se).
 This means we're writing it twice - once with a pen and once with a keyboard which is way too inefficient.

 To tackle this problem I decided to bridge the gap between the physical list and the online cart by building a scanning device that uses hand writing recognition along with existing Mathem APIs.
-I wanted to have this done as a weekend project, and knowing that the 3D modelling and printing would be the most time consuming parts, I decided to time cap the development time to 4 hours.
+I wanted to have this done as a weekend project, and knowing that the 3D modelling and printing would be the most time consuming parts, I decided to time cap the development time to a minimum and write as little code as possible.

 ## Hardware
 I decided to use components I had lying around at home;